 A75: Yes.
-If the cost of self-only coverage through the Marketplace is more than 9.5% (indexed to 9.61% in 2022, 9.12% in 2023, and 8.39% in 2024) of an employee's actual household income, an employee could be eligible for the subsidy even though the coverage offered by the employer is affordable under one of the three safe harbors.
+If the cost of self-only coverage through the Marketplace is more than 9.5% (indexed to 9.61% in 2022, 9.12% in 2023, 8.39% in 2024, and 9.02% in 2025) of an employee's actual household income, an employee could be eligible for the subsidy even though the coverage offered by the employer is affordable under one of the three safe harbors.
 This will be a fairly unusual occurrence but could happen because certain deductions are allowed when determining household income.